Kirby (character): Promotion and reception

 Bryan Lufkin of Wired described Kirby as a "true videogame icon", citing his enduring appeal as a cute, child-friendly character.
 He said that his popularity is not only due to his loveable appearance, but also the simplicity of his gameplay and his ability to be moulded into different situations.
 He further commented that, despite not being as well known as Mario, Kirby's success makes him a "money-making machine" for Nintendo.
 Steven T. Wright of GameSpot noted that although Kirby is a beloved Nintendo character, his games have not been huge sellers over the years until the release of Kirby and the Forgotten Land, but opined that his inclusion in the original Super Smash Bros. game had successfully boosted his popularity.
-To celebrate Kirby's 20th anniversary, his fans broke a Guinness World Record in September 2012 at Penny Arcade Expo for the most people blowing chewing gum bubbles at the same time.
+To celebrate Kirby's 20th anniversary, 536 of his fans broke a Guinness World Record in September 2012 at Penny Arcade Expo for the most people blowing chewing gum bubbles at the same time.
 Kirby is incredibly popular in Japan.
 In 2019, Nintendo Life reported that he was consistently voted the most popular Nintendo character by readers of Japan's Nintendo Dream.
 Due to his popularity, Nintendo and HAL Laboratory have operated a chain of Kirby-themed restaurants named Kirby Café, which began operating in 2016 with temporary pop up restaurants opening in Osaka, Tokyo and Nagoya.
-Permanent restaurants later opened in the Tokyo Solamachi shopping complex and Hakata, with an Osaka location due to open in 2024.
+Permanent restaurants later opened in the Tokyo Solamachi shopping complex and Hakata, with an Osaka location opening in 2024.